SeisComP/seiscomp/doc/base/contributing-docs.rst

 A template for a description XML file can be found in :file:`doc/templates/plugin.xml`.

-The XML file describes the SeisComP :term:`plugin` with the configuration and command-line parameters.
+The XML file describes the |scname| :term:`plugin` with the configuration and command-line parameters.
 This is most likely the case when an application loads dynamically shared libraries also called plugins.

 Element: **plugin**